Treode/treode.github.io/managing-peers.md

 Content-Length: 0</span>
 </pre>

-Also, let&#700;s add a few more rows to the table.
+Also, let's add a few more rows to the table.

 <pre class="highlight">
 curl -XPUT -d'"ripe"' http://localhost:7070/fruit/banana